Our Governance

 CPA Small Branches Chairperson

-As CPA Small Branches Chairperson, Joy Burch also becomes a member of the CPA Executive Committee and the CPA Coordinating Committee.
+The CPA Small Branches Chairperson is a Member of the CPA Executive Committee and the CPA Coordinating Committee.

 Under CPA election rules only delegates from CPA Small Branches to the next Commonwealth Parliamentary Conference will take part in the vote to elect a new CPA Small Branches Chairperson.
 The election of the new Chairperson of Small Branches takes place at the CPA Small Branches Conference due to be held as part of the Commonwealth Parliamentary Conference.